Team135BlackKnights/Penn-robotics-website/README.md

 - Google Cloud Platform (sort of, read further)

 Instead of Google Domains, we are using [Cloudflare as our domain registrar](https://www.cloudflare.com/products/registrar/).
-Instead of Google Cloud Platform, to host the website we are using [Cloudflare Pages](https://pages.cloudflare.com/) **Keep reading further into API**
+Instead of Google Cloud Platform, to host the website we are using [Cloudflare Pages](https://pages.cloudflare.com/) **eep reading further into API**

 ## 6. API